comychitz/intro_to_programming/README.md

 ## exercises 1-5
-Now that you have some basic programming knowlege, it is time to tackle some exercises to put what you've learned to practice.
+Now that you have some basic programming knowlege, it is time to tackle some exercises to put what you've learned to the test.
 Within the `exercises` folder I encourage you to try and write programs 1 through 5.
 There are example solutions within the `exercises/solutions` folder, but try not to peek until you have attempted your own solution.
 Good luck!

 # part three
-[TODO]

 ## complex controls statements
 [TODO]

+## bits and sizes
+[TODO]

+# part four
+## data structures
+[TODO]

+## algorithms
+[TODO]

+# part five
-## bitwise operators
+## classes
 [TODO]